BitAcademyDev/documentation/docs/exercises/reviews.md

 Not seeing a review?

 1. Someone else might have claimed the review already
-2. It might be a review that's only allow to be done by a coach
+2. It might be a review that only a coach can do
 :::

 #### Restrictions